eb7518-lab/Step_semester_3/README.md

 - Continue with the next assigned Java problems.
 - Practice array-based problem solving.
 - Continue following the Git branching and commit workflow.

+## Session 5

+### Date

+4 September 2026

+### Today's Work

+- Created the Week 5 Class Problems.
+- Implemented:
+  - Hackathon Score Curve Booster
+  - Duplicate Team Name Finder
+  - Top-3 Podium Finder
+  - Hackathon Seating Grid Optimizer
+  - Placement Drive Shortlisting & Ranking Engine
+- Compiled and tested the Java programs in VS Code.
+- Committed and pushed the work to the `feature/session_5` branch.

+### Next Session Plan

+- Continue with the next session's Java programming problems.
+- Implement and test the assigned programs.
+- Follow the Git branching and commit workflow.

+### Issues Faced

+- No major issues were faced while compiling the Week 5 programs.
+- Successfully added and pushed the Week 5 class problems to GitHub.